Hmamouche/brain_decode/README.md

+A new version of this repository is available at: https://github.com/Yf-Hma/brain_decode

-# Implementation code of the paper: A Multimodal LLM for the Non-Invasive Decoding of Spoken Text from Brain Recordings
+## Implementation code of the paper: A Multimodal LLM for the Non-Invasive Decoding of Spoken Text from Brain Recordings

 ![model](figs/MLLM_V2.png)
 ## Requirements